jfpatrick/pyda/docs/source/rbac.rst

 ============

-Access to certain devices will inevitably be restricted.
+Access to certain devices will inevitably be restricted, and will require authentication to be able to get or set data.
 This library relies on :mod:`pyrbac` for authorization purposes.

 You can supply an RBAC token to any client object and all subsequent calls will be performed with that token.